supriyas23/coin-flip/README.md

 # Coin Flip Simulator 🪙

-This repository has a simple script that simulates flipping a coin!
+This repository contains a simple script that simulates flipping a coin!

 ## Code in This Repo
 ```python